 Applications are accepted during the application period for the term in which you are seeking admission, with new students admitted following each deadline.
 Individuals may also enroll in select courses for professional development prior to being fully admitted to the program.
-You must have a bachelors degree from a regionally accredited college or university, or plan to complete the requirements for a degree prior to enrollment.
+You must have a bachelor’s degree from a regionally accredited college or university, or plan to complete the requirements for a degree prior to enrollment.

 The M.H.A. program at Des Moines University is designed for individuals who are early to mid-level in their careers.
 The flexibility of the course schedule is ideal for professionals to balance their coursework and career.
 Through the evaluation of required admission materials, our admission process evenly weighs the following criteria: